Taking Time for Community Service, Clients Build Toys, Bag Groceries for Local Families

-One thing that we’ve always felt important to pass on and teach to our clients is that of the importance of giving back to the community.
-Drug and alcohol addicts are for so long a major strain on the survival and the vitality of the community that they are a part of, and we believe that a rehabilitation of their ability to be productive and contributing members to society should start right away while they are still in treatment, rather than waiting until they get out of treatment instead.
+One thing that we’ve always felt important to pass on and teach to our clients is that of the importance of community service.
+Drug and alcohol addicts are for so long a major strain on the survival and the vitality of the community that they are a part of, and we believe that a rehabilitation of their ability to be productive and contributing members to society should start right away while they are still in treatment, rather than waiting until they get out of treatment.

 Throughout the year we make a point to offer many different community-related activities to our clients.
 True enough, our programs are some of the best out there we feel, and our clients certainly do benefit from them.
 In particular, we tend to do a lot of community work around the holidays.